Kukomoo/alx-system_engineering-devops/0x03-shell_variables_expansion/README.md

-this is all about variables and expansions
+Hello this is all about variables